zaksabeast/PokemonRNGGuides/guides/tools/en/How to Install PCalc.md

 _Installing a tool to help RNG your Pokemon_

+## Tools

+- A 3DS with CFW (Custom Firmware)
+   - https://3ds.hacks.guide/ has instructions for installing CFW

 ## Step 1: Installing NTR

 The first step is to install NTR, do this by installing [BootNTR Selector](https://github.com/Nanquitas/BootNTR/releases).